pavanjava/terraform-tutorial/README.md

-The basic commands for any terraform IaS to work with are
+The basic commands for any terraform IaC to work with are

 -   terraform init
 -   terraform plan